 - Personal nature expenses, any drinks and bar bills.

 - Your travel insurance (it is mandatory in case of emergency).

 - Tips for the crew (Note : TIPS is not compulsory but expected)

 - Any other things which are not mentioned above

 We can organize group join mustang trek starting at any date but we can also run this private trip if that works for you.
 Please contact us for more information.

-Answer: Yes sure !!
-If you provide us your flight’s details then you should do request then our representative will come to pick up you on Kathmandu international airport.
+Answer: Yes sure.
+Provide us your flight’s details.
+Our representative will come to pick up you on Kathmandu international airport.